The Red Sneakers

 The Red Sneakers is a 2002 American fantasy comedy-drama television film produced and directed by Gregory Hines.
-The film stars Vanessa Bell Calloway, Dempsey Pappion, and Ruben Santiago-Hudson.
+The film stars Vanessa Bell Calloway, Dempsey Pappion and Ruben Santiago-Hudson.
 It premiered on Showtime on February 10, 2002.

-Plot
+Premise

-This coming-of-age story features a mediocre high school basketball player (Dempsey Pappion) who is given a pair of magical basketball shoes by a stranger (Gregory Hines).
-He quickly becomes a superstar shooter on his team.
+This coming-of-age story features a modest high school basketball player, Reggie Reynolds, who is given a pair of magical basketball shoes by a stranger, Zeke.
+Reggie quickly becomes a superstar shooter on his team.
 He is recruited by college basketball scouts and plans his future in college basketball, as he neglects potential academic scholarship possibilities.